Joy-Anna Duggar Shows Off Baby Bump In Photo With Amy Duggar As New Due Date Claim Surfaces

 Joy-Anna Duggar’s baby bump recently made an appearance on Amy Duggar’s Instagram page, and one of the latter’s followers claimed to have inside knowledge about the former’s due date.
 However, if this supposed insider is telling the truth, it means Joy-Anna got pregnant before she and Austin Forsyth tied the knot.

-On November 26, Amy Duggar shared an Instagram photo that was taken at Jospeph Duggar and Kendra Caldwell’s September 8 wedding.
+On November 26, Amy Duggar shared an Instagram photo that was taken at Joseph Duggar and Kendra Caldwell’s September 8 wedding.
 In the image, the Duggar cousin is resting her hand on Joy-Anna’s baby bump.
 Amy let her followers know that she’s excited about meeting the next addition to her rapidly expanding family.
 She also seemed to express surprise at the size of her cousin’s baby bump.

 “Oh I just can’t wait! #Joeswedding #thatbumpthough,” Amy wrote.

-John Rotan, the director of photography for Counting On, responded to Amy Duggar’s Instagram post by cracking a joke about about Joy-Anna being pregnant with a “food baby.”
+John Rotan, the director of photography for Counting On, responded to Amy Duggar’s Instagram post by cracking a joke about Joy-Anna being pregnant with a “food baby.”

 “Yeah…those Duggar Thanksgiving dinners! #foodbaby #kiddingnotkidding,” he wrote.